 Henry Ford Health System worked with their CipherHealth success team to analyze over 50,000 rounds that took place upon moving from a pen and paper rounding process to one that was digitally augmented with CipherRounds.
 During this analysis, they found that when a round had two or more opportunity areas identified, there was a significant increase in patient satisfaction scores.

 When rounding on patients, opportunity areas can range from small to large.
 Anything from environmental services issues to nutritional counseling can be a chance to turn a potentially negative experience to a positive one.

 Vanessa Mona, Director of Care Experience at Henry Ford states, “We don’t want to walk into the room and sound like robots,” she asserted.
 “We want to walk in there and make sure that we’re sincere, we’re empathetic and we’re really connecting with the patient.”

-As we continue this series we hope to highlight the many ways in which patient engagement can positively impact patient experiences throughout the entire continuum of care.
+As we continue this series we hope to highlight the many ways in which patient engagement and truly listening to patients can positively impact patient experiences throughout the entire continuum of care.
 Successful patient engagement strategies should be measured by more than just HCAHPS scores and should include KPIs such as safety outcomes, staff engagement, and patient loyalty.